IgorAbalakin/Real_Estate_Agency/README.md

  ____
 ### Exploration Data Analysis (EDA)

-In this part of the project, you need to perform:
+In this part of the project, we need to perform:

-        1. Research data;
+        1. Research data
-        2. Search for patterns that allow us to formulate preliminary hypotheses about which factors are decisive for the trip duration;
+        2. Search for patterns that allow us to formulate preliminary hypotheses about which factors are decisive for the trip duration
-        3. Creating visualizations that illustrate this study.
+        3. Create visualizations that illustrate this study.

 :arrow_up: [up to content](https://github.com/IgorAbalakin/Real_Estate_Agency/blob/main/README.md#Content)